python/mypy/README.md

 system-dependent locations.
 Sometimes the script directory will not be in `PATH`, and you have to add the target directory to `PATH` manually or create a symbolic link to the script.
-In particular, on Mac OS X, the script may be installed under `/Library/Frameworks`:
+In particular, on macOS, the script may be installed under `/Library/Frameworks`:

     /Library/Frameworks/Python.framework/Versions/<version>/bin